novinary/Sprint-Challenge-RDBMS/PSEUDOCODE.md

 ## Step 3
 Build the API with the following endpoints:
- POST for adding projects. - Done
+ POST for adding projects. - done
- POST for adding actions. - To do
+ POST for adding actions. - done
- GET for retrieving a project by its id that returns an object with action - Done
+ GET for retrieving a project by its id that returns an object with action - done

+## Step 4 - Stretch
+Use knex to add data seeding scripts for projects and actions. npx knex seed:make 000-cleanup    - done yarn add knex-cleaner --dev       - done npx knex seed:make 001-project    - done npx knex seed:make 002-action     - done npx knex seed:run to run the seed scripts   - done